 We’ve all heard it: People are your biggest asset.
 While investment in the latest technology and equipment may be important, investing in human capital is the most vital step you can take for the success of your organisation.
 A 2015 study by PWC found that the cost of employee turnover in Australia “was estimated at $3.8 billion in lost productivity and $385 million in avoidable recruitment costs.”
 Learning how high the cost of employee turnover can be will help motivate you to regularly monitor and ensure employees are engaged.
 Using techniques to measure employee engagement more regularly and personally helps not only to identify your best people and understand whether they’re at risk of leaving, but also allows you to act on frequent insight to improve those cultural roadblocks, before it’s too late.

 Measuring engagement in the workplace is as important as ever, but as technology improves and workplace innovation and change accelerate, it’s critical to get a more regular and accurate read on the status of your organisation.
 The annual employee engagement survey is no longer enough.
 Now is the time to step back and evaluate the way your company is understanding its employees and implementing positive change accordingly.
-Make regular efforts to keep your employees engaged, but remember that your tactics should change with times and technologies.
+Make regular efforts to keep your employees engaged and employee satisfaction high, but remember that your tactics should change with times and technologies.
 Don’t get discouraged as you strive to improve.
 Get started now and success will come.

 Your browser is out of date and may not be able to properly display our website.
 A list of modern browsers is below; simply click an icon to go to the browser's download page.